 Part of me would be more comfortable with the term ‘condition’ than ‘disorder’ because of the judgement implicit in the latter.
 But ‘disorder’ to me is an important acknowledgement of the havoc frequently, but not always, created by extreme manic, depressive or psychotic episodes.
 These states result more easily in some than in others.
 When and how this happens is a result of myriad dynamic, interconnected factors, some personal and biological, many of them circumstantial and social.
-However, my lived experience leaves me with the firm conclusion that there is an intrinsic, physiological way in which people who experience mania and certain forms of depression are different from most people.
+However, my lived experience leaves me with the firm conclusion that there is an intrinsic, physiological way in which at least some people who experience mania and certain forms of depression are different from most people.
 That difference is not, in itself, a disorder.
 It’s just a difference.
 But it is a difference that makes those experiences more likely to happen to me than to others.

 Insisting that disorders are not real (and/or that there is no congenital physiology involved) erases this difference and elides the complexity of my identity and my experience.
 Akiko Hart has written eloquently and comprehensively about this.
 It is much more useful to criticize the construct of psychiatric disorders in terms of the normative and invalidating power being deployed depending on when, how and why the term ‘disorder’ is used.
 Broad acceptance of a purely biomedical understanding of psychiatric disorders can condemn people to an existence defined by pathology.
 The construct of “personality disorder” is particularly abusive in this regard.
 At the same time, it is critical to recognize that some people find the term ‘disorder’ helpful and representative of aspects of our experience or even of our selves.